sahil5206/AWS-VPC-Project/README.md

    <pre><code>vim your-key.pem</code></pre>

 8. Now your PC is connected with the Bastion Host Instance, the next step is to access the private subnet instances through the Bastion Host.
+9. Make sure to add Security Groups to the instances for the security at the instance level.(You can also add the NACL for the subnet level security).